apdahlen/Evjen/README.md

 ## Disclaimer

-This is an independent scholarly and technical project.

-It is not affiliated with or endorsed by the Association of Free Lutheran Congregations, the Sverdrup Society, Augsburg Seminary, any church body, academic institution, or other organization.
+This project is an independent scholarly and technical effort and is not affiliated with or endorsed by any church body, academic institution, or organization.

-The historical texts, translations, transcriptions, commentary, and editorial materials are provided for educational and research purposes.
-They do not claim doctrinal, ecclesiastical, institutional, interpretive, or critical authority.
+It is intended for educational and research purposes only and does not claim doctrinal or ecclesiastical authority.

-Readers using these materials in academic, ecclesial, pastoral, teaching, or publication contexts should consult the original sources and, where appropriate, qualified specialists.

----
+Please see [Disclaimer](DISCLAIMER.md) for the full disclaimer and scope of responsibility.

 ## Status

 This is an ongoing working edition.

-Translations, source notes, annotations, formatting, and editorial material may change as better readings and sources become available.

-**If a principle may not be tested, then it may not truly be believed.**
+See the **“Last compiled”** date on the front page of the current PDF for the most recent build.